JoshuaHales/user-api-package/README.md

 - **Create New User**: Simplify user creation through the API with easy-to-use methods for specifying user details (first name, last name, job).
 - **Domain-Specific Exception Handling**: Convert generic API exceptions into domain-specific ones, making debugging easier and more intuitive.
 - **DTO Implementation**: All users are returned as JSON-serializable DTOs, supporting conversion to standard array structures for effortless data manipulation.
+- **Resilient API Communication**: Gracefully handle common API errors, such as connection failures or invalid data, and provide clear error messages to developers using the package.
-- **Fully Testable**: Built with testability in mind, the package includes unit tests to ensure reliability and stability, even when the API is unavailable.
+- **Fully Testable**: Built with testability in mind, the package includes unit and integration tests to ensure reliability and stability, even when the API is unavailable or unstable.

 ## Installation